JoeyStanley/real/cv.md

 ## Workshops

+Lisa Lipani and **Joey Stanley**.
+Automatic Measurement of VOT in Praat.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+November 6, 2019.

 **Joey Stanley**.
 Don’t like coding?
 Try these online visualization tools!
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 October 30, 2019.

 **Joey Stanley** and [Meagen Duever](https://twitter.com/mjduever).
 Send the right message: The dos and don’ts of color in data visualization.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 October 23, 2019.